- Download the “Pathways to a Joyful Walk” study guide.

 As soon as you trust in Christ to be your Savior, you begin a loving relationship with Him.
 Your faith walk.
 You receive complete love and acceptance by God as your Father.
 You receive treasure that is yours to know and experience for the rest of your earthly life.
 When you trust in Christ, He is in your life forever.
 You will never be without him.
 Ever.

-Pathway #1 is Knowing Jesus Christ.
+Pathway #1 to a joyful walk is “Start with Knowing Jesus Christ.”
 What happens after you know Jesus and trust in Him?
-The answer to that question leads us to Pathway #2: Know Who You Are.
-That’s the next blog.
+The answer to that question leads us to Pathway #2: Bask in God’s Grace.
+That is the next blog.